raccoon-lang/raccoon/docs/compiler/SEMANTICS.md

     - WRONG CONTEXT

-        For certain tokens that the parser allowed through but exist in the wrong context
+        For certain tokens that the parser allowed through but exist in the wrong context.

         ##### AFFECTED ELEMENTS
-        - yield statement
+        - control flow primitives and other stuff at class level
-        - return statement
+        - control flow primitives at top-level
-        - rest expression
+        - return and yield in top-level control constructs

 - RESTRICTIONS